annalam/foxa1-utr-manuscript-code/README.md

 Data analysis code was written to be executed with version 0.6.2 of the Julia programming language.

-Somatic mutation analysis code (mutato.rs) was written to be executed with version 1.24 of the Rust programming language.
+Somatic mutation analysis code (mutato.rs) was written to be executed with version 1.27 (or later) of the Rust programming language.